Chartered Legal Executive Apprenticeship

 The client care and legal research professional skills are assessed by coursework marked by CLS and moderated by CILEx.

-For law and practice units, apprentices sit the central CILEx exams (90-minute unseen exams for any remaining Level 3 units they have to complete and three-hour unseen exams for Level 6 units).
+For law and practice units, apprentices sit the central CILEx exams (three-hour unseen exams for Level 6 units).

 Apprentices have to complete a work-based learning portfolio, demonstrating the learning outcomes specified by CILEx.